kaycebasques/kayce.basqu.es/content/blog/best-practices.md

+---
+layout: base.mustache
+title: Maybe Our Documentation "Best Practices" Aren't Really Best Practices
+tags: post
+date: 2018-12-03
+summary: |
+  Recently I discovered that a supposed documentation "best practice" may not actually stand up to scrutiny when measured in the wild.
+I'm now on a mission to get a "was this page helpful?" feedback widget on every documentation page on the web.
+It's not the end-all be-all solution, but it's a start towards a more rigorous understanding of what actually makes our docs more helpful.
+---

 <h1 id="title">
-  Maybe Our Documentation "Best Practices" Aren't Really Best Practices
+  {{title}}
 </h1>

 <p id="time">